nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </hgroup>
 ```

 Note that the subtitle should be included in the section's navigation TOC entry.
-See section [EPUB 3.2 Navigation Document](#epub-32-navigation-document) for detailed instructions.
+See the section [EPUB 3 Navigation Document](#epub-3-navigation-document) for detailed instructions.

 Sometimes the source material has a chapter or part number, or a phrase indicating the number, followed by a chapter or part heading as two distinct block elements.
 In this case, the number is included in the same `h[x]` element as the heading that follows it.
-The number is marked up with a `<span>` with `class="chnum"` or `class="partnum"`.
-A `<br/>` tag is inserted after the `<span>`.
+The number is marked up with a [^span^] with `class="chnum"` or `class="partnum"`.
+A [^br^] element is inserted after the `<span>`.

 ```html
 <h1><span class="chnum">Chapter 1</span><br/>Chapter heading</h1>